brianshumate/vaultron/examples/auth_methods/ldap/README.md

 ## Add Basic Config

-You can add a basic configuration with user from the file `vaultron.ldif`:
+You can add a basic configuration with user and groups from the file `vaultron.ldif`:

 ```
 $ ldapadd -cxWD "cn=admin,dc=vaultron,dc=waves" \